-All of our derivatives are with BNP Paribas, The Royal Bank of Scotland, and Societe Generale.
+As of November 1, 2008, all of our derivatives are with BNP Paribas, The Royal Bank of Scotland, and Societe Generale.
 These banks are lenders who participate in our reserve-based credit facilities.
-All of our derivatives are collateralized by our reserve-based credit facilities or are guaranteed by Constellation.
-As of June 30, 2008, each of these financial institutions has an investment grade credit rating.
+All of our derivatives are collateralized by the assets securing our reserve-based credit facilities.
+As of November 1, 2008, each of these financial institutions has an investment grade credit rating.